pahansen95/observability/docs/Observability.md

 ### ObservabilityContext

-The primary abstraction encapsulating all observability state:
+The primary abstraction encapsulating all observability state and lifecycle management:

 ```python
 class ObservabilityContext: